danielBCN/PyActor-example/README.md

 Reference that file in the index.rst file, so it appears on the docs' content tree.

-If you want to generate documentations from the source files, you will need to add the extension 'autodoc' during the sphinx setup.
+If you want to generate documentation from the source files, you will need to add the extension 'autodoc' during the sphinx setup.
 Then, add the corresponding lines on a .rst file.
 For this to work, the project must be installed in the python path, by creating a setup.py file and configuring it on readthedocs.